UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 You are encouraged to collaborate with others in the class and use the internet to help with solving problems.

 When working with others, you can discuss problems and solutions, but **do not copy code**.
 Note anyone you who contributed to your solution in a comment in your code.
+Same goes for any written answers (write your own, acknowledge others).

 If you find helpful information online (e.g. on stackoverflow), put a note about what you used as well as the url in a comment in your code.
 There are only so many ways to call a function, and it is perfectly acceptable to copy and paste a line or two of code (with a comment).